 Board of Directors

-The Company’s Board of Directors deliberates and makes decisions on important operational execution matters, such as management strategy and basic management policies, and supervises the execution of duties by individual directors.
-In addition, to facilitate quick and flexible decision-making, based on the Articles of Incorporation a substantial part of decision-making regarding important operational execution matters will be delegated to management, and executive officers including and below the president to whom authority has been delegated based on the Company’s rules of administrative authority will make decisions regarding these matters.
-The Board of Directors is made up of 14 directors, six of whom are highly independent outside directors.
-The Board of Directors generally meets once per month.
+The Company's board of directors deliberates and makes decisions on items related to the execution of important business, such as management strategy and basic management policies, and supervises the execution of individual directors' duties.
+In addition, facilitate quick and flexible decision-making, based on the Articles of Incorporation a substantial part of decision-making regarding the execution of important business will be delegated to management, and executive directors including and below the president to whom authority has been delegated based on the Company's rules of administrative authority will make decisions regarding these matters.
+The board is made up of 15 directors, seven of whom are highly independent outside directors.
+The board of directors generally meets once per month.

-• Approach to issues around sustainability, development of the Group’s human rights policy, and action plan for human rights due diligence
+- Approach to issues around sustainability and progress of action for human rights due diligence.

 Audit & Supervisory Committee

-• Audit policy, high-priority initiatives, audit plan, work assignment, and audit methods for effective functioning of audit activities
+- Audit policy, high-priority initiatives, audit plan, work assignment, audit methods for effective functioning of audit activities.

-• Cooperation with the internal audit department and accounting auditor auditors as an organizational audit
+- The cooperation with the Internal Audit Department and accounting auditor as an organizational audit.

-• The appropriateness of audit by the accounting auditors based on quarterly reviews and reports by the accounting auditors, the selection and dismissal of the accounting auditors, and remuneration for the accounting auditors
+- Evaluating appropriateness of audit by the accounting auditor based on quarterly reviews and reports by the accounting auditor, evaluating validity of the selection and dismissal of the accounting auditor and remuneration for the accounting auditor.

 Accounting Auditors

 Accounting audits are conducted by KPMG AZSA LLC.
-The certified public accountants who conducted the Company’s accounting audits are Hiroshi Tawara, Koji Yoshida, and Kazumi Kanehara.
-Those assisting with the Company’s accounting audits include 13 certified public accountants and 38 others, five of whom have passed the certified public accountant examination.
+The certified public accountants who conducted the Company's accounting audits are Hiroshi Tawara, Koji Yoshida, and Kazumi Kanehara.
+Those assisting with the Company's accounting audits include 15 certified public accountants and 34 others, four of whom have passed the certified public accountant examination.

 Executive Officers